stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-What was-- what was Harry's planet, by the way?
+What was Harry's planet, by the way?

 #### BEN